Main Content Start

 - Private practice therapy offices

-Once You Graduate from PTA Program:
+Once You Graduate from the PTA Program

 Other requirements vary from state to state according to physical therapy practice acts or state regulations governing physical therapy.
 Visit the Federation of State Boards of Physical Therapy (FSBPT) website for more information about PTA licensure.